Interference of Clocks: A Quantum Twin Paradox

-acquired by a { first quantised matter wave assuming it is sufficiently localised such that it can be associated with this worldline}.
-Here, $\omega_\text{C}= mc^2/\hbar$ denotes the Compton frequency of a particle of mass $m$ and
+acquired by a first-quantised matter wave assuming it is sufficiently localised such that it can be associated with this trajectory.
+Here, $\omega_{\text{C}}= mc^2/\hbar$ denotes the Compton frequency of a particle of mass $m$ and

-is the classical action arising from the interaction of the matter wave with electromagnetic fields described by the potential $V_\text{em}(z,t)$ evaluated along the trajectory.
+is the classical action arising from the interaction of the matter wave with electromagnetic fields described by the potential $V_{\text{em}}(z,t)$ evaluated along the trajectory.
 For instance, if the electromagnetic fields generate optical gratings, this potential can transfer momentum to the matter wave, thus changing its trajectory, which in turn affects proper time.

 Light-pulse interferometers~\cite{Kasevich91} use this concept of pulsed optical gratings to manipulate matter waves.
-They consist of a series of light pulses that coherently drive atoms into a superposition of motional states travelling along different branches.
-The branches are then redirected and finally recombined, such that the probability to find atoms in a specific momentum state displays an interference pattern and depends on the phase difference $\Delta \varphi$ accumulated between both branches.
-For interferometers closed in phase space~\cite{Roura17} and for potentials up to second order in $z$, the phase difference can be calculated from equation~\eqref{eq:phi_general} by integrating along the classical trajectories.
+In case of interferometers closed in phase space~\cite{Roura17} and for potentials up to second order in $z$, the phase difference $\Delta \varphi$ can be calculated from Eq.~\eqref{eq:phi_general} by integrating along the classical trajectories.